Catherine Furbish: Career and discoveries

-During the 38 years between 1870 and 1908, Furbish completed the majority of her painting, collecting, and classifying Maine’s plant life, traveling thousands of miles across the state.
-She used information from Goodale's Boston lectures as well as Asa Gray’s botany manual to confirm details of some of her discoveries and detailed specific sketches for her future paintings.
+During the 38 years between 1870 and 1908, Furbish completed the majority of her painting, collecting, and classifying Maine's plant life, traveling thousands of miles across the state.
+She used information from Goodale's Boston lectures as well as Asa Gray's botany manual to confirm details of some of her discoveries and detailed specific sketches for her future paintings.
 She often traversed untouched wilderness, and in the process, her self-appointed life task resulted in over 4000 sheets of dried plants and ferns.
-From 1897 to 1905, Furbish made her now famous sketches of Maine’s 500 mushrooms.
+From 1897 to 1905, Furbish made her now famous sketches of Maine's 500 mushrooms.

 In 1880, when Furbish was traveling in Aroostook County, she came upon a strand of plants with dull yellow leaves.
 This plant now holds her name, being called Pedicularis furbishiae or Furbish's lousewort by the botanist Sereno Watson.
 This lousewort has never been found anywhere in the world except along a 130-mile stretch of the Saint John River.
-The Furbish's lousewort is so rare that in 1976, construction of a $1.3 billion dollar hydroelectric power plant and dam project on the Saint John River was stopped in order to protect it.
+The Furbish's lousewort is so rare that in 1976, construction of a $1.3 billion hydroelectric power plant and dam project on the Saint John River was stopped in order to protect it.
 Another plant that holds her name is the Aster cordifolius L. var. furbishiae.

 In 1894, Furbish helped to found the Josselyn Botanical Society of Maine and served as its president from 1911 to 1912.
 Furbish soon collected over 1,300 water colors and pressings in a book that spanned fourteen volumes she titled "Flora of Maine".

 Legacy and impact

 In 1908, Furbish decided to distribute her research and work.
-The "Flora of Maine" was donated to Bowdoin College, while her 182 sheets of pressed ferns were donated to the Portland Society of Natural History, and her 4,000 sheets of dried plants to the New England Botanical Club, now in the University of Harvard's Gray Herbarium.
+The "Flora of Maine" was donated to Bowdoin College, while her 182 sheets of pressed ferns were donated to the Portland Society of Natural History, and her 4,000 sheets of dried plants to the New England Botanical Club, now in Harvard University's Gray Herbarium.
 All together, her work represented the flora of more than 200 Maine towns.

 Furbish died of cardiac hypertrophy at the age of 97 on December 6, 1931.
 She was well known in the botanist and naturalist communities, and her water colors and drawings are still widely praised among professional naturalists.
-Furbish’s resurgence in popularity helped to increase the faith and importance placed in amateurs in plant-based sciences.
+Furbish's resurgence in popularity helped to increase the faith and importance placed in amateurs in plant-based sciences.

 In June 2018, the Town of Brunswick, ME announced that a new elementary school in the town will be named in her honor.
 The Kate Furbish Elementary School will serve students from pre-kindergarten through second grade and opened in the fall of 2020.